cdktf/cdktf-provider-vsphere/docs/virtualMachine.go.md

 The amount of time, in minutes, to wait for guest OS customization to complete before returning with an error.

 Setting this value to 0 or a negative value skips the waiter.
+Default: 10.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.5.1/docs/resources/virtual_machine#timeout VirtualMachine#timeout}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.6.0/docs/resources/virtual_machine#timeout VirtualMachine#timeout}

 ---